Sank's Glossary of Linguistics

 2. The argument-function instantiated relative to each verb can be understood either such that it is the same AF (thematic role, and/or GF) relative to each verb, or possibly different ones.

-This sense of "argument sharing" covers what is plainly observed. | Dorothee Beermann, Kalyanamalini Sahoo, and Lars Hellan, 2007
+This sense of argument sharing covers what is plainly observed. | Dorothee Beermann, Kalyanamalini Sahoo, and Lars Hellan, 2007

 ARTICULATORY-PERCEPTUAL SYSTEM

 1. (Cognition) Within the generative, modular paradigm, Chomsky (1995) distinguishes two interface levels: the level of phonetic form (PF) is the interface with sensorimotor systems, the level of logical form (LF) is the interface with systems of conceptual structure and language use.
-The two performance systems involved are the articulatory-perceptual system and the conceptual-intentional system. | Aafke Hulk, Folkert Kuiken, Richard J. Towell, and Roeland van Hout, 2003
+The two performance systems involved are the articulatory-perceptual system and the conceptual-intentional system. | Roeland van Hout, Aafke Hulk, and Folkert Kuiken, 2003

-2. (Cognition) The language faculty interacts with various performance systems, principle among them being the articulatory/perceptual system, which controls the production and reception of linguistic events, and the conceptual/intentional system (or "belief system"), which determines the content of interpretations and what is said. | Michael O'Rourke, 2007
+2. (Cognition) The language faculty interacts with various performance systems, principle among them being the articulatory/perceptual system, which controls the production and reception of linguistic events, and the conceptual/intentional system (or belief system), which determines the content of interpretations and what is said. | Michael O'Rourke, 2007

 ARTICULATORY PHONOLOGY